GrowingInTech/recommend-resources/content/posts/articles/article-recommendations.md

 title: Article Recommendations
 date: 19-11-2022
 draft: false
-summary: Blog posts, whitepapers, and other textual content on the net
+summary: Blog posts, whitepapers, and other textual content on the net.
 ---

 ## Strategy